clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

 Prerequisites
 *************

-This tutorial assumes the following:
+This tutorial assumes the following statements are true:
 * You are using a linux-based system to access AWS and can run :command:`SSH` to access the remote |CL| AWS image.
 * Your browser puts downloaded files in the :file:`$HOME/Downloads` directory.
-* You have already set up an AWS user account and logged in to the AWS console.
+* You have already set up an AWS user account and logged into the AWS console.

 .. note::